JRCSTU/co2mpas_driver/co2mpas_driver/README.md

         pip install new_MFC

 4. **How to use co2mpas_driver library**:
-    In this example we will use new_MFC model in order to extract the drivers acceleration behavior as approaching the desired speed.
+    In this example we will use new_MFC driver model in order to extract the drivers acceleration behavior as approaching the desired speed.

     a. **Setup**